fomightez/sequencework/bendit_standalone-utilities/README.md

 * bendit_standalone_results_to_df.py
 > standalone bendIt results --> dataframe of data for use in Python

-Takes output from tandalone version of bendIt and makes a dataframe from it for use with Python.
+Takes output from standalone version of bendIt and makes a dataframe from it for use with Python.

 Verified compatible with both Python 2.7 and Python 3.7.